Skip to main content

 The GPT series, developed by OpenAI, has seen several iterations, with each new version showing significant improvements in language understanding and generation capabilities.
 Many of these improvements are due to the model continuously training on user inputs.
 OpenAI has made it transparent that your data is being used to improve model performance and you can choose to opt out by following the steps that will be outlined in the upcoming articles on how to use GenAI tools for course design, learning objectives and more.

-Does it matter which GenAI Tool I use?
+Does It Matter Which GenAI Tool I Use?

 Not really.
 Individuals may find preferences for one tool or another based on response speed or comfort with the interface.
 You may wish to use a tool that can opt out of using personal data for training purposes.
 Most of the GenAI tools are generally similar.